Are you looking for an inexpensive way to add some character to your kitchen?

 I have a small kitchen and no way of incorporating real brick into my home on my current budget.
 I didn’t give up, though.

-With one trip to my hardware store, I figured it out, and the best news is it only cost around $60.
+With one trip to my hardware store, I figured it out, and the best news is it doesn’t cost much.
 Talk about budget-friendly.

 Here’s how I made my white faux brick backsplash:

 To create this breathtaking faux brick backsplash, you must head to the store (or shop online).
 Whatever your preference may be, but wherever you’re shopping don’t be afraid of the particleboard.

 There was a time where the particle board was as plain as it could be, but those days are gone.

 You can now purchase particle board which looks like brick, pallet wood, and much more.
 I chose the brick one because this was the look I desired.

 However, if you find some other pretty particle board ideas, you may want to give them a go too.
 Make sure you have the chalkboard paint, paintbrushes, and necessary tools before you begin.